 This insurance also often reimburses ALL maternity-related medical bills you incur in the period starting one month before and ending three months after the birth (sometimes called the ‘hospitalisation period’), e.g. consultations with your care provider, pre and postnatal physiotherapy sessions, the presence of your physiotherapist at the birth.

 Check the small print of your insurance policy to know what is covered, and to find out what extra services you may be able to take advantage of.

-How much does actually it cost to give birth?
+How much does it actually cost to give birth in Belgium?

 The two main factors that influence how much it costs to give birth are: